Film Review: Becket (1964)

 But the story only scratches the surface.
 The film, translated from the French play, is a cornucopia of clever exchanges and incisive wit.
 At one point, Henry gives Becket his ring with three lions on it, and tells him: "There, that's the Great Seal of England; don't lose it.
 Without the seal, there's no more England, and we'll all have to pack up and go back to Normandy."
 But there are also searching questions about destiny and friendship, and verbal clashes that produce enough conflicts to supply an entire college class with individual essay topics.
 Norman vs. Saxon, cultural refinement vs. coarseness, intelligence vs. vapidity, family ties vs. scheming, war vs. peace, France vs. England, the Church vs. the State, all of these intertwined with the most central conflict of them all: Henry vs. Becket.

-Henry is played with relish by Peter O'Toole, who became so iconic in the role that he later played an older, more considered Henry II opposite Katharine Hepburn's Eleanor in The Lion in Winteralt.
+Henry is played with relish by Peter O'Toole, who became so iconic in the role that he later played an older, more considered Henry II opposite Katharine Hepburn's Eleanor in The Lion in Winter.
 O’Toole brings a regal bearing to the role, his posture almost imperceptibly shifting to ramrod-straight and his stride becoming more confident and assured as he switches pronouns from the personal I to the royal We.
 Regal, yes, but not refined.
 He yells at his court, works himself into fits of fury, belches, drinks, and whores his way around his dominions.
 But unlike his nobles, he at least appreciates refinement.
 After Becket imports a new invention from Italy, Henry learns to eat with a fork.

 Becket the Saxon is suave and refined compared to the boorish Norman nobles, and may very well be the smartest person in England.
 "Always thinking," says Henry of his best friend, "He's read books, you know."
 Beneath Richard Burton's smoothly paced lines is an unmistakable shrewdness backed by careful consideration.
 It is this resourcefulness that leads him to bribe a French town to throw open its gates, rather than have to take it by force and pillage.
 The town showers Henry with a hero's welcome as he enters the city gates, but Becket only bought the poor, for the rich cost too much.